josephricafort/journey-of-words/README.md

 # The Sails That Sailed Across Half The World

-Final project for MVTEC Cartography module 2022-2023 by Joseph Ricafort
+MVTEC Cartography 2022-2023 Final Project by Joseph Ricafort

 This scrolly story takes you on a 5,000-year voyage, exploring the migration of Austronesian peoples and tracing the evolution of the seafaring technologies.